 Mr Ladlay has undertaken a range of work involving conservation planning, assessment, recording, repair and maintenance to heritage places of all types and sizes throughout Queensland for over 20 years.
-From 2006 to 2010, he was a member of the Queensland Heritage Council, in the role of Rural Heritage Advisor.
+From 2006 to 2010, he was appointed by the Queensland Heritage Council, in the role of Rural Heritage Advisor.

 Mr Ladlay is a member of the Australian Institute of Architects and ICOMOS (the International Council on Monuments and Sites).
 He has been a member of the National Trust since 1989, and has provided advice to the Trust on most of their properties since 2005.

 Working in both the university and museum sectors for almost 20 years, Dr Katie McConnel has established a strong reputation and research background in local heritage and regional history.

 She is a passionate advocate for the history and heritage sectors, and endeavours to make history engaging for the community.
 She is an active board member of some of Queensland’s key heritage and historical organisations.